top of page

 Caring for your Guinea Pig

-Feeding: We recommend Oxbow or Sherwood Guinea Pig pellets.
+Feeding: We recommend Rabbit Hole Timothy, Oxbow Garden Select or Sherwood Guinea Pig pellets.
 Alfalfa should NEVER be in the first 5 ingredients unless it's for a pregnant mom or babies under six months.
-Pellets are 1/8 a cup per pig per day.
-90% of the diet is Timothy Hay.
-Other hays (Orchard, Meadow, Botanical) are more of a treat hay but a good addition to the Timothy Hay.
+Pellets are 1/8 a cup per pig every other day.

 Cage Cleaning: Cages should be cleaned every 3-4 days, depending on how messy your piggy is.
 Once a month, there should also be a thorough cleaning of the cage and everything in it.